casadi/casadi.github.io/content/support/_index.md

 There is also an onboarding guide with FAQ over at the [CasADi wiki](https://github.com/casadi/casadi/wiki)

 ## Academic cooperation
 If you want more help, we are always open for *academic* cooperation.
-An academic cooperation usually take the form of a co-authorship of a journal paper.
-Please contact us directly if you are interested in this.
+Please contact us directly if you want to include us in a grant proposal for academic research.

 ## Professional cooperation
 Both main developers offer professional CasADi-related consulting (e.g. teaching, problem solving, adding features).